Westttttttt/West-Portfolio-OS_theme/README.md

 1. Remove prisma coz of deployment error
 2. User mongoose as mongodb orm

+### 🗓️ May 22, 2025
+1. Done making code editor , took so much time to make

 ##### 💡 Things I learned on the way

 1. Brush up my redux-toolkit knowledge(More like learning for the first time , i mean i forgot around 99% of it , as i always use zustand)